 ADAPTABLE, the Aspirin Study - A Patient-Centered Trial

 The ADAPTABLE study is funded through a Patient-Centered Outcomes Research Institute (PCORI) Award (Contract Number: ASP-1502-27079).
-ADAPTABLE is the first demonstration project to be conducted through PCORnet, the National Patient-Centered Clinical Research Network.
+ADAPTABLE is the first demonstration project to be conducted through PCORnet®, the National Patient-Centered Clinical Research Network.
 PCORnet is a PCORI-funded initiative designed to improve the nation’s capacity to conduct comparative clinical effectiveness research.
-More information about PCORnet can be found here.
+Click here to get more information about PCORnet.